Woodly Foot and Ankle

-As a podiatry specialist, Dr. Charlton Woodly and Dr. Asia Jackson at Woodly Foot & Ankle, with offices in Weatherford and Richland Hills, Texas, treat a variety of conditions related to the foot and ankle.
+As a podiatry specialist, Dr. Charlton Woodly and Dr. Asia Jackson at Woodly Foot & Ankle, with an office in Richland Hills, Texas, treat a variety of conditions related to the foot and ankle.
 Bunions are one of the leading reasons people see their podiatrist.
 Dr. Woodly and Dr. Jackson are able to offer conservative treatments that may involve lifestyle changes and drug therapy to relieve the pain and pressure of a bunion.
 He can discusses surgical options with patients when necessary.

 A bunion is a bony bump that forms at the base of the big toe.
 The formation is a direct result of the joint that allows that toe to move pushing against the next joint.
 This is why bunions are sometimes associated with tight fitting shoes.
 Footwear choices are not always to blame, though.
 Bunions tend to run in families, so there may be a structural issue at the joint causing the problem.

 Most bunions are fairly obvious.
 You’ll see a bulging bump on the outside of your foot near the base of the big toe.
 As the bony structure grows, the skin on the outside of it can become red and swollen.
 Calluses or corns may develop as the skin wears down.
 Some sufferers experience persistent pain and restricted movement of the toe.

 Dr. Woodly and Dr. Jackson assesses the severity of the bunion and develops a care plan specific to each patient.
 Possible options include lifestyle changes like footwear with lots of toe space, bunion pads to protect the joint and reduce stress on it, and pain medications.
 Dr. Woodly might also prescribe orthotic devices to relieve the pressure on the joint.